-We will make periodic payments to you, or to the Annuitant, if you direct, for as long as the Annuitant lives.
-For a tax-qualified contract, fixed periods longer than 10 years are not available.

-- If the Annuitant dies after the end of the fixed period you selected, then payments will stop on the death of the Annuitant. - If the Annuitant dies before the end of the fixed period you selected, then we will make periodic payments to the surviving owner(s), or if none, then to the surviving contingent payee(s), or if none, then to the estate of the last payee who received payments.
-In this case, payments will stop at the end of the fixed period you selected.

-We will make periodic payments to the Beneficiary for as long as the Beneficiary lives.
+Option Description for Annuity Payout Benefit Description for Death Benefit Fixed Period Payout We will make periodic payments to you, or to the Annuitant, if you direct, for the fixed period of time that you select.
+If the payee dies before the end of the fixed period, then we will make periodic payments to the surviving Owner(s), or if none, then to the surviving contingent payee(s), or if none, then to the estate of the last payee who received payments.
+In all cases, payments will stop at the end of the fixed period.
+For a nonqualified contract, fixed periods shorter than 10 years are not available.
+For a tax-qualified contract, the only fixed period available is 10 years.
+We will make periodic payments to the Beneficiary for the fixed period of time that you or the Beneficiary selects.
+If the Beneficiary dies before the end of the fixed period, then we will make periodic payments to the contingent payee designated as part of any Death Benefit Payout Option that you have elected.
+If no such contingent payee is surviving, then such payments will be made to a contingent payee designated by the Beneficiary.
+If there is no contingent payee surviving, then such payments.
+In all cases, payments will stop at the end of the fixed period.
 The fixed period cannot exceed the life expectancy of the Beneficiary.
-For a tax-qualified contract, a Life Payout with Payments for at Least a Fixed Period is not available to all Beneficiaries, and the fixed period also cannot exceed 10 years.
+For a tax-qualified contract, the fixed period also cannot exceed 10 years.

-- If the Beneficiary dies after the end of the fixed period selected, then payments will stop on the death of the Beneficiary. - If the Beneficiary dies before the end of the fixed period you or the Beneficiary selected, then we will make periodic payments to the contingent payee designated as part of any Death Benefit Payout Option that you have elected.
-If no such contingent payee is surviving, then such payments will be made to a contingent payee designated by the Beneficiary.
-If there is no contingent payee surviving, then such payments will be made to the estate of the last payee who received payments.
-In this case, payments will stop at the end of the fixed period you or the Beneficiary selected.